Poole Lifeboat Station: History

 The last 'pulling and sailing' lifeboat at Poole, Harmar (ON 608), was withdrawn in 1939.
-It was replaced by a motor lifeboat, Thomas Kirk Wright (ON 811).
+It was replaced by a motor lifeboat, Thomas Kirk Wright (ON 811), built by Groves and Guttridge of Cowes, at a cost of £3,337, and funded from the legacy of Mr T. K. Wright.

 On 30 May 1940, Thomas Kirk Wright sailed to Dunkirk as one of boats summoned for Operation Dynamo, and was the first of 19 lifeboats to arrive there.
 It was crewed by the Royal Navy but was damaged by enemy fire.
 After repairs, a second trip across the channel was made on 2 June 1940, before eventually returning to normal duties at Poole.

 An inflatable Inshore Rescue Boat was placed on station in 1964 but withdrawn in 1970, although by this time a 'Dell Quay Dory' was also in use.
-After a succession of 'rigid' lifeboats, the last one, a Boston Whaler Outrage, Sam and Iris Coles (A-513), was withdrawn from service in 1994, replaced initially by a Rigid inflatable boat, and a new Inshore lifeboat in 1995.
+After a succession of 'rigid-hull' Inshore lifeboats, the last one, a Boston Whaler Outrage, Sam and Iris Coles (A-513), was withdrawn from service in 1994, replaced initially by a Rigid inflatable boat, and a new Inshore lifeboat in 1995.